What is Thumb Rule 72 and how it helps to double your money?

 As indicated above, rule of 72 is not 100% accurate.
 It gives an estimated no of years, by which your investment would get doubled based on a fixed rate of return.

-Rule of 72 is discovered by Albert Einstein.
+Rule of 72 is discovered and created by Albert Einstein.

 5) Does money double every 7 years?